neulab/tranx-study/task7-1/README.md

 # Task Description

-By running `python main.py`, draw a scatter plot of the data in `shampoo.csv` and save it to `shampoo.png`.
+By running `python3 main.py`, draw a scatter plot of the data in `shampoo.csv` and save it to `shampoo.png`.
 The plot size should be with a size of 10 inches wide and 6 inches high.
 The `Date` column is the x axis (some dates are missing from the data and in the plot the x axis should be completed with all missing dates without sales data).
 The date string shown on the plot should be in format (YYYY-MM-DD).